012358/Sample_Application/README.md

 ## SM-Sample_Application
 This Sample_Application covered all basic concepts.
-[Click for Demo](https://sm-sample-application.herokuapp.com/)
+[Click for Live Demo](https://sm-sample-application.herokuapp.com/)
 #### Calendar(Full Calendar Plugin)
 [Calendar view like Full Calendar](http://fullcalendar.io)
 (FullCalendar is for displaying events, and it is a solution for event content-management.
 Beyond dragging an event to a different time/day, you can change an event's name, etc. )